MC10Inc/biostamp-js/README.md

 ## BiostampDb

-The `BiostampDb` class downloads recording data from a sensor, saves it to a local database and prepares the data for export.
+The `BiostampDb` class downloads recording data from a sensor, saves it to a local database and exports the data in a usable form.

-This class uses [SQLite][16] in the Node.js and Nordic platforms and [IndexedDB][17] in the web browser.
+This class depends on [SQLite][16] in Node.js and [IndexedDB][17] in the web browser.

 ### BiostampDb(path)